burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

+There are several important things about variadic templates:

 **First thing:** In the variadic template for ellipses <`...`> you can put spaces anywhere around it.
 Construction <`...`> is used for various purposes in the context of variadic templates.

 **Second thing:** The only way to get the next template argument is to recursively call a function whose template parameters are specified as `<TExtractType, RestTypes...>` via specifying some parameters in the usual way and some parameters via **unpack construction** (see below).
-If you have ever seen functional programming languages, that construction looks pretty close to that.
+If you have ever seen functional programming languages, then  this construction looks pretty close to that.

 Packing operations:
-* `class ...Args` - template parameters parameters **pack** with optional name.
+* `class ...Args` - template parameters **parameters pack** with optional name.
 Non-type template parameters can also be organized in the pack via similar syntax `int...`.
 One more time - whitespace around <`...`> does not matter for the compiler.
-* `(Arg&&....params)` - template arguments parameters **pack**.
+* `(Arg&&....params)` - template arguments **parameters pack**.

 Unpacking operations:
 * `Args...` - **unpack** parameters (or **pack expansion**).
-Used inside the body of the template function or template class member function.
+Used inside the body of the template function or template class member function to semnatically unroll all template type parameters and do something with it.
 * `sizeof...(Args)` - the size of parameters in terms of the number of elements in Args.
 (It is not the size in bytes).

-Variadic templates has been introduced in C++11, but there is one more tick for variadic templates  with name **fold expression**.
-And it has been introduced in C++17.
+Variadic templates have been introduced in C++11, but there is one more tick for variadic templates  with the name **fold expression** which has been introduced in C++17.

 The unary syntax for fold expression:
 ```cpp